CMP2804/report/report.md

 # Introduction
 Our objective during this project was to explore non-verbal communication in singleplayer video games.
 Our artefact is a result of this research, taking the form of a tutorial level for a stealth game.
 The player character is blind and must navigate through the environment using a form of echolocation.
 Sources of sounds (such as moving, throwing and clapping) generate coloured points in the game world when sounds bounce off of walls, forming a simple point cloud.
 The artefact is comprised of two parts: the guided section and unguided section.
 Within the guided section, the player is introduced to the mechanics in the game and is provided with a safe environment to test these mechanics out.
 In the unguided section of the tutorial, the player is allowed to navigate the environment as they see fit.

-# Software Engineering (Stevie)
+# Software Engineering
+## Development Metholodogy
 The team decided to avoid prescribing to any single methodology for the project.
-Instead, it was suggested that the team use a combination of agile methodologies.
-Taking inspiration from [this video](https://www.youtube.com/watch?v=9K20e7jlQPA) by No Boilerplate, the team used an agile methodology that avoided using ceremonies such as sprints, stand-ups and estimation.
+According to Gerald Benischke (2022), Agile has a large amount of unnecessary ceremonies designed to make the methodology palatable.
+Benischke suggests that to keep Agile agile, ceremonies such as estimation, sprints & metrics should be discarded.
 This allowed the team to work on their tasks without unnecessary overhead, increasing productivity.
-Instead, a set of tasks was created to kick off development and additional tasks were added to the backlog when needed.
+Typically, tasks are organised at the start of each sprint.
+Instead, our methodology was far more flexible; tasks could be added or removed from the backlog as necessary.

 ## Project Structure